rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/cross-region-deployments-with-codepipeline.md

 We have two parallel actions, with the Singapore one displaying a small double-arrow icon denoting an action that is running in a region different to the one that contains the pipeline itself.

 We can add any number of similar parallel actions deploying to different regions at the same time for a truly global application.

+> This blog post was first published on 15 March 2021 at https://engineering.resolvergroup.com/2021/03/cross-region-deployments-with-codepipeline/.